jquery/jquery-migrate/warnings.md

 ### \[sort\] JQMIGRATE: jQuery.fn.sort() is deprecated; convert to an array before sorting
 ### \[splice\] JQMIGRATE: jQuery.fn.splice() is deprecated; use .slice() or .not() with .eq()

 **Cause**: jQuery adds the Array `push`, `sort` & `splice` methods to the jQuery prototype.
 They behave differently to other jQuery APIs - they modify the jQuery collections in place, they don't play nice with APIs like `.end()`, they were also never documented.
+These methods will be removed in jQuery 4.0.

 **Solution**: Replace `.push( node )` with `.add( node )`, `.splice( index )` with `.not( elem.eq( index ) )`.
 In more complex cases, call `.toArray()` first, manipulate the resulting array and convert back to the jQuery object by passing the resulting array to `$()`.